lsfgrd/lsfgrd/README.md

 ### 👨🏻‍💻 id -u -n
 Lauro Figueiredo, 25 years old web generalist from Brazil.

-I'm a self-taught programmer that has been working professionally with web technologies for 4 years.
+I'm a self-taught programmer that has been working professionally with web technologies for 6 years.
 One of many that learned HTML & CSS from Neopets and Blogger back in the 00's.

 Kind-of-sociable introvert.
 Aspiring musician and singer with a long way to go.
 Avid Dungeons & Dragons player and newborn Dungeon Master.
-Finishing my BSc in Archaeology (yeah, I know).
+Archaeologist (yes, I know).
 In constant state of always waiting for the next Pokémon and The Legend of Zelda games.

 ### 🚀 skills
 ![JavaScript](https://img.shields.io/badge/JavaScript-f0db4f?style=for-the-badge&logo=javascript&logoColor=black)